Silvenga/silvenga.com/src/posts/archive/raid1-windows-server-2016.md

+---
-Title: Install Windows Server 2016 using Software RAID1
+title: Install Windows Server 2016 using Software RAID1
-Description: How to set-up Windows Server 2016 using software RAID1 - on the system volume.
+description: How to set-up Windows Server 2016 using software RAID1 - on the system volume.
 ---

 ## Setup